-The New Year is ripe with fundraising opportunities for your nonprofit, and like the incredible fundraising animal you are, you're so on top of them.
+Unearthing fundraising opportunities for your nonprofit is a year-round activity, and like the incredible fundraising animal you are, you’re so on top of them.
 But maybe you’re wondering what else you could do to make your nonprofit fundraising campaigns a smashing success?
 We’ve gotcha covered with tips to take your fundraising campaigns to the next level, year-round.

 Social Media is the Rocket Fuel for Your Fundraising Campaigns